Alicja96/Portfolio/README.md

 # Portfolio

-## Sentiment Analysis of Killing Eve TV Series
+## Sentiment Analysis of Killing Eve TV Series :thumbsup:
 Tools: beautifulsoup, selenium, pandas, nltk, plotly, scikit-learn

 Performed web scraping to extract reviews of popular tv series to predict their polarity using lexicon-based approaches (TextBlob, VADER) and machine learning classifiers such as Naive Bayes, SVM, and Logistic Regression while dealing with imbalanced data.